How we report on progress

 Key Stage 3 assessment

-In KS3, our assessment model is broken down into three, 12 week cycles.
+In KS3, our curriculum and assessment model is broken down into three, 12 week cycles.
 Students will have both a skills and recall assessment at some point in the 3 week assessment weeks, for each subject.
 ‘RR’ at Fullhurst means to Reteach and Reassess, so students can work on the feedback given to them following each assessment.

 Key Stage 4 assessment